Energinet-DataHub/geh-core/source/TestCommon/documents/functionapp-testcommon.md

 ### Integration Test environment

-The *Integration Test environment* is a resource group containing shareable Azure resources to support various integration test scenarious.
+The *Integration Test environment* is a resource group containing shareable Azure resources to support various integration test scenarios.
 E.g. this resource group contains a Azure Service Bus namespace, so we don't have to spent time creating one in our tests.

 Connection strings etc. necessary to connect to shared resources, are stored as secrets in a Key Vault within the same resource group.